 - Background about eating disorders

-- Information regarding appropriate level of care and anticipated length of stay based on needs.
+- Information regarding the appropriate level of care and anticipated length of stay based on needs

-- Client rights related to confidentiality, HIPAA, and informed consent for releases of information.
+- Patient rights related to confidentiality, HIPAA, and informed consent for the release of information

-- Sanford’s program guidelines and expectations related to client participation.
+- Our program guidelines and expectations related to patient participation

-- Informed choice about the treatment commitment they are making.
+- An informed choice about the treatment commitment patients are making

 Treatment Approaches and Evidence-Based Practices

-Our residential facility is homelike, non-bureaucratic and beautiful.
+Our residential facility is homelike, non-bureaucratic, and beautiful.
 We have found that healing happens best in an aesthetically pleasing environment, and treatment is more successful if you feel comfortable and safe.
-A pleasing environment can contribute toward reducing stress, promoting self-care, and serve as a vehicle to healing.
-Our science-based programs incorporate whole-body wellness, and the vital role of the family in treatment.
+An inviting atmosphere can contribute toward reducing stress, promoting self-care, and serving as a vehicle for healing.
+Our science-based programs incorporate whole-body wellness and the vital role of the family in treatment.